kzar/telit-862-python-tools/README.markdown

  - Put bulkdownload.bat in a directory containing pyo or py files
  - Click the batch file to have all the py files in the same directory compiled to pyo and then all the pyo files downloaded
+ - If you want to avoid the constant "Download complete" alerts apply the included patch to directDwnld.py in C:\Program Files\Python\Lib